IAMconsortium/nomenclature/docs/user_guide/directory-structure.rst

   dimension folder, including any subfolders.
 When the :class:`DataStructureDefinition` object is initialized, all files in a dimension folder are combined into a single :class:`CodeList` object for that dimension.

+* General configurations of the :class:`DataStructureDefinition` can be specified via the *config.yaml*  file.

 The :class:`RegionProcessor` reads model-specific region-mappings from the *mappings* folder.
 If the project has no model specific mappings, this folder can also be omitted.